Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 //radius will be very important to detect the collision sprite.radius = 400;

-sprite.rotation = -camera.rotation;
+//each bullet has to follow the camera and rotate in direction completely opposite sprite.rotation = -camera.rotation;
 sprite.pivot.y = sprite.radius + 80;

-//render sprite and add it to the camera container camera.addChildAt(sprite, 2);
+//render sprite and add it to the camera container at a specific index camera.addChildAt(sprite, 2);
 {% endhighlight %}